bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/rpc-communication.md

 1. Bitmarks.Create - create a bitmark

-A bitmark is to represent property ownership, it is composed of two parts: asset and owner.
+A bitmark is to created represent property ownership.
+It is composed of two parts: asset and owner.

-asset parameters:
+Asset Parameters:

 - name - name of asset
 - fingerprint - fingerprint of asset
-- metadata - attributes related to an asset; each attribute of metadata is composed of two parts, key and value, separated by \u0000, for example to denote a key "date" to have value "2001.01.01" would be "metadata": "date\u00002001.01.01"
+- metadata - attributes related to an asset; each metadata attribute is composed of two parts, key and value, separated by \u0000.
+For example, to denote a key "date" with value "2001.01.01" would be "metadata": "date\u00002001.01.01"
-- registrant - owner accoun
+- registrant - owner account
-- signature - hext string of account
+- signature - hext string of owner's signature

-owner parameters:
+Owner Parameters:

-- assetID - Owner data includes asset id
+- assetID - asset id
-- owner - account of owner
+- owner - owner account
-- nonce - string to make hash meets difficulty requirement
+- nonce - string to ensure hash meets difficulty requirement
-- signature - hex string of account (signature)
+- signature - hex string of owner's signature

 Example shell command: